ISISComputingGroup/ibex_developers_manual/Keithley-2420-(POLARIS-Thermoelectric-cell).md

 # Script

 The following script was run to push values from the IOC into blocks.
-Save into instrument scripts directory
+Save into instrument scripts directory.

+For the next experiment, they would like the thermoelectric cell to run intermittently.
+It should be left in voltage mode when not in use.
+The following modifications need to be made to the script below to allow this measurement to run:
+- In `__exit__`, set the measurement mode back to voltage.
+- Show the instrument scientists how to wrap certain parts of their script using this context manager.

 ```
 from time import sleep